 When heretics claim “the Bible must be modernized for today”, or “Paul didn’t really mean what he wrote”, or “Paul really meant an allegory for…”, or other nonsense, you’ll immediately identify such as tactics of rebellion.

-Let the Word of God handle it, those promoting alternate gospels of social justice, common good, wrong ideas about sin, post-modern this, emerging-that are not only wrong, but un Biblical and using tactics of rebellion.
+Let the Word of God handle it, those promoting alternate gospels of social justice), post-modern this, emerging-that are not only wrong, but un Biblical and using tactics of rebellion.

 Let others argue, stand firm on the Rock of God’s Word.
 You don’t need to watch debates, simply proclaim God’s truth and ask — do you accept that or not, and watch as they try and claim to accept the Bible, all while denying it.